enyosolutions/nginx-vhost-admin/README.md

 # Nginx server admin

 Nginx server admin is a simple application to help you create and edit virtual hosts on your nginx installation.
 Deploy it on all your servers and use it to administrate data.
-It supports Reverse, Html, and Php  templates.
+It supports proxy, Html, and Php  templates.
 If you need more templates please open an issue or better yet create `pull request` with your desired template.

 ![nginx editor](./examples/homepage.png)